Where can I find information or a ranger when I arrive?

 Is a specific trail open, free of snow, and accessible?

 The opening dates of trails in the park vary from year to year depending on snow accumulation and other winter storm damage.
 Trails near Manzanita Lake, Butte Lake, and Warner Valley tend to thaw out first.
 Please call (530) 595-4480 or visit the current trail conditions webpage.

 Lassen has over 150 miles of hiking trails ranging from easy to strenuous.
 Most of the miles of trails are interconnecting loops located in Lassen wilderness.
 Many trailheads can be accessed easily by vehicle along the park highway where explorers can discover mountain meadows, coniferous forests, clear mountain streams, breathtaking views and vistas, bubbling hydrothermal areas, and even ascend a volcano.
 For a list of trails and their distances, visit the hiking page.

 If I can't hike with my pet in the park, where is a good place to hike with my dog nearby?

 Caribou Wilderness (E), Thousand Lakes Wilderness (N), Sacramento River Bend (W), Ishi Wilderness (SW), Spencer Meadows Trail, Mill Creek Trail (outside of the park off of Hwy.
 36).

-When will Lassen Peak Trail be open this summer?
+When is the Lassen Peak Trail open?

 How far is the hike on Lassen Peak and how long does it take?